Ninja-Vikash/Backend_with_JavaScript/Readme.md

 ### Code snippets
 > [!IMPORTANT]\
 > **Resolve errors**\
-> By Providing the complete path in `import` method, which means with extensions.
-So then we can resolve errors
+> By Providing the complete path in `import` method, which means with extensions to prevent errors.
 > ```js
 > import connectDB from "./db/index.js";
 > //...